Nobel-Justin/Oviz-Bio-demo/Landscape/markdown/Landscape-About.markdown

    - restore the histogram options in 'Reorder samples'.

 ### v1.0.6
-   - unifies the display of 'N/A'.
+   - unify the display of 'N/A'.
    - display Histogram name if exists.
-   - enables reset the start/end value of gradient displays.
+   - enable reset the start/end value of gradient displays.
-   - allows to hide Histogram(s).
+   - allow to hide Histogram(s).
    - optimize the digital displays in tooltip of Histogram.

 ### v1.0.5
-   - accepts two or more Histograms.
+   - accept two or more Histograms.
    - auto adjusts legend size.
    - enables the color setting of 'N/A' globally.
    - re-organize the 'General' section in the sidebar.
    - allow 'N/A' in gene pathway data.
-   - enables downloading with grey or white background.
+   - enable downloading with grey or white background.
    - optimize the alert when examine the input file data.

 ### v1.0.4
-   - enables maximum clipping in 'Individuals with mutation'.
+   - enable maximum clipping in 'Individuals with mutation'.
    - add 'Histogram: Total' to reorder samples.
-   - auto-adjusts the maximum value of Y-axis of Histogram.
+   - auto-adjust the maximum value of Y-axis of Histogram.
-   - auto-adjusts the gap size when SampleID displayed.
+   - auto-adjust the gap size when SampleID displayed.
    - reset Y-axis default label of Histogram.
-   - deals with gene comments as metadata method.
+   - deal with gene comments as metadata method.
-   - accepts the P-values in gene-panel.
+   - accept the P-values in gene-panel.
    - reorder metadata legends.

 ### v1.0.3
-   - enables the color setting of mutations in gene-panel.
+   - enable the color setting of mutations in gene-panel.
-   - enables the color setting of attributes in metadata-panel.
+   - enable the color setting of attributes in metadata-panel.
-   - enables panels setting: reorder and rename.
+   - enable panels setting: reorder and rename.
-   - enables the color setting of Histogram.
+   - enable the color setting of Histogram.

 ### v1.0.2
-   - enables mutation group in 'Individuals with mutation'.
+   - enable mutation group in 'Individuals with mutation'.
-   - enables to reorder groups in Histogram.
+   - enable to reorder groups in Histogram.
-   - enables to display SampleID in Histogram.
+   - enable to display SampleID in Histogram.
-   - accepts the gene comments.
+   - accept the gene comments.
-   - accepts Pathway of genes.
+   - accept Pathway of genes.
    - rules to introduce more panels.

 ### v1.0.1
-   - links gene-name to *genecards* webpage.
+   - link gene-name to *genecards* webpage.
    - highlight the row and column where the mouse moves.
    - initial functions implemented.